 For those struggling between Norton and Kaspersky, rest assured there are many other options available – many of which are very recognized and highly capable.
 I’ve used many brands over the years and found most to be good at what they do, so long as you don’t do crazy things online.

-If you’re curious to know what I use, I cover many devices with a mix of Norton Deluxe for some and Avast Free for others.
+If you’re curious to know what I use, I cover many devices with a mix of Norton Deluxe for some; and Avast Free and SurfShark for others.